Unsupervised Stereo via Multi-Baseline Geometry-Consistent Self-Training: Experiments

-\textbf{Generality.} Our contrastive loss directly supervises the predicted disparity map, making our framework applicable to various types of stereo backbones.
-We evaluate its generality on both the 3D convolution-based backbones~\cite{GwcNet,CFNet} and the iteration-based backbone~\cite{RAFTStereo}.
-As shown in~\cref{tab: Generality}, our method consistently improves performance over all three baselines.
-While RAFTStereo already performs well in occluded regions, our method further enhances its completion capability from 12.70\% to 11.73\%.
+\textbf{Generality.} Since S$^3$ directly supervises the output disparity predictions, it is compatible with various stereo architectures.
+We evaluate the generality on both the 3D convolution-based backbones~\cite{GwcNet,CFNet} and the iteration-based backbone~\cite{RAFTStereo}.
+As shown in~\cref{tab: Generality}, S$^3$ consistently improves performance.
+Even on RAFTStereo~\cite{RAFTStereo}, which already performs well in occluded regions, S$^3$ further reduces the occlusion error from 12.70\% to 11.73\%, demonstrating its strong generality and effectiveness across architectures.